 Of course there's nothing so wonderful as curling up by the fire with a good book and a cup of hot cocoa.
 It's my ultimate winter pastime.
 What's yours?

-What's Coming Next?
+What's Coming in 2022?